 7. Let Them Experience Success Often

-Set small and realistic goals that allow your student to experience success frequently.
+Set small and realistic goals that allow your students to experience success frequently.
 Make goals achievable and celebrate when they accomplish them.
 Involve his or her parents in this process so that it continues at home.
 Do not measure home piano practice by minutes, but rather by ability (ie. Can they play the first line hands together? etc.)

 8. Be Their Rock